 The Grosvenor Teacher Fellow Program, in partnership with National Geographic, is a fellowship that allows educators to embark on expeditions aboard the National Geographic Explorer or the National Geographic Endeavour II.
 By working side by side with scientists and photographers, teachers gain firsthand knowledge to enhance their teaching, with a focus on geographic education, conservation, and cultural understanding.
 The fellowship is for current pre-K–12 classroom teachers and informal educators from the 50 U.S. states, Canada, the District of Columbia, Puerto Rico, and Department of Defense Activity schools.

-Travel opportunities and grants for teachers offer transformative experiences that can invigorate your teaching practices.
-Whether you are looking to for funding for research projects, field expeditions, cultural exchanges, or professional development, these opportunities will help you bring the world into your classrooms and empower your students to become global citizens.
+Grants and travel opportunities for teachers offer transformative experiences that can invigorate your teaching practices.
+Whether you are looking for funding for research projects, field expeditions, cultural exchanges, or professional development, these opportunities will help you bring the world into your classroom and empower your students to become global citizens.
 By taking advantage of these incredible opportunities, you can foster curiosity, understanding, and empathy among your students, ultimately preparing them for a diverse and interconnected world.